 I realized there are some common reasons why we keep clothes we don’t wear anymore.
 I think a lot of people face these common stumbling blocks when trying to purge their closet.
 They can make it difficult to let go of what you no longer love and wear and create a minimalist wardrobe you love.

 Understanding why it’s hard to let go of clothes you no longer wear is the first step.
-Once we understand what’s making us want to keep clothes we don’t wear, it easier to move past these mental blocks and effectively purge your closet.
+Once we understand what’s making us want to keep clothes we don’t wear, it’s easier to move past these mental blocks and effectively purge our closets.

 *This post contains affiliate links.
 Click here to read our full disclosure policy.*